afadxb/bot2.1/DayTrading/README.md

 ### Watchlist Ingestion

-Drop your daily JSON file (matching the schema in `samples/watchlist_minimal.json`) and point the `WATCHLIST_FILE` environment variable at it.
-You can manually import the file with:
+Point `WATCHLIST_DB_PATH` at the shared pre-market SQLite database and the engine will pull the latest symbols directly.
+The loader logs whether it read from SQLite or a JSON file so you can confirm the source during troubleshooting.
+If you receive a JSON export instead, you can manually import it into the engine's SQLite store with:

 ```bash
 poetry run python scripts/import_watchlist.py --path ./incoming/full_watchlist.json